Proposal for an optical interferometric measurement of the gravitational red-shift with satellite systems: Description of the proposal and of the Doppler-cancellation scheme

-Such an interference is modulated by the phase-difference $\varphi$ accrued in the propagation by the two interfering paths, that depends on the relative motion between the ground station (GS) and the spacecraft (SC), as depicted in Fig.~\ref{figure-scheme}, and on the difference in gravitational potentials, as we will detail in the following.
-From the ratio of the intensity of the central peak to the lateral ones an estimation of $\varphi$ can be obtained~\cite{padova:16}.
-For simplicity, we assumed that the coherence time of the source $\tau_c$ is much shorter than the temporal imbalance $\tau_l$ ($\tau_c \ll \tau_l$), while the mismatch $\Delta\tau_l$ of the delay lines is $\Delta \tau_l < \tau_c$ (see Appendix~\ref{appendix_dlines} for more details).
-Furthermore, we assumed that a free-space to single-mode fiber coupling system is implemented to guarantee the spatial overlap of the interfering beams and thus resulting in a high visibility.
+Furthermore, we assumed that a free-space to single-mode fiber coupling system is implemented to guarantee the spatial overlap of the interfering beams and thus resulting in a high visibility (the interferometric visibility is further discussed in Appendix~\ref{appendix_visibility}).
 The latter assumption seems to be very demanding from an experimental point of view.
 However, it was recently demonstrated that it is possible to couple into single-mode fibers a laser beam coming from satellites~\cite{Takenaka2012,Wright2015}.
-Indeed, by using an adaptive optic (AO) system~\cite{Wright2015}, it is possible to correct the wavefront distortion induced by turbulence and to mitigate losses and intensity fluctuations at the receiver.
+Indeed, by using an adaptive optics (AO) system~\cite{Wright2015}, it is possible to correct the wavefront distortion induced by turbulence and to mitigate losses and intensity fluctuations at the receiver.
 We note that, as discussed below, the phase-difference $\varphi$ is not affected by turbulence.
 More technical details on the experimental setup, attesting the feasibility of our proposal within a decade, are given in Appendix~\ref{appendix_details}.

 The Doppler-cancellation scheme is based on the fact that the one-way phase-difference $\varphi_{\rm SC}$ contains both the first-order Doppler and higher-order terms including the gravitational contribution $U_2 - U_1 \equiv U_{\rm SC} - U_{\rm GS}$, while the two-way one, $\varphi_{\rm GS}$, contains only Doppler terms, since the gravitational contribution is cancelled out at the leading order in the two-way trip.
 The first-order Doppler terms are eliminated by manipulating the corresponding data sets from the GS and SC in a manner similar to the time-delay interferometry techniques in Ref.~\cite{tdi}.
 The key feature allowing for this is that the ratio of first-order Doppler terms in $\varphi_{\rm SC}$ and $\varphi_{\rm GS}$ is exactly equal to two (see below).